VeeamHub/martini-web/README.md

 - Linux VM (Ubuntu/Debian are fully tested and supported)

 ## Installation
+Project Martini can be installed by leveraging the CLI as explained in [The installation blog](http://blog.dewin.me/2019/06/installing-project-martini.html)

 ## Configuration
+Follow the setup via the CLI.

 ## Usage
 Open a webbrowser and go to index.php.
 From here you can either login as an admin or a tenant.